-This is the concluding part of a three-part series on the Jewish ethicist Hermann Cohen.
+This is a collated version of parts one, two and three of my mini-series on the Jewish neo-Kantian ethicist Hermann Cohen.

-Hermann Cohen (b.1842 – d.1918) was a German-Jewish philosopher, one of the founders of the Marburg School of Neo-Kantianism and the intellectual precursor to the Jewish existentialist humanism of Martin Buber, Franz Rosenzweig and Emmanuel Levinas.
+Hermann Cohen (1842 – 1918) was a German-Jewish philosopher, one of the founders of the Marburg School of Neo-Kantianism and an intellectual precursor to the 20th century Jewish existentialist humanism of Martin Buber, Franz Rosenzweig and Emmanuel Levinas.
 Starting from the proposition that ethics had to be universal, Cohen outlined a Kantian (and non-Marxist) ethical socialism rooted in the prophetic vision of the Hebrew bible.

 By Richard Mather

 Hermann Cohen agreed with Immanuel Kant that ethics must be directed towards the well-being of humanity.
 The essential feature of this is its universality.
 As Cohen saw it, progress was (or at least ought to be) moving towards universal suffrage and democratic socialism.
 Following Kant, Cohen defended the so-called categorical imperative; that we should treat humanity in other persons always as an end and never as a means only.
 (Kant’s famous definition of the categorical imperative is to “act only according to that maxim whereby you can, at the same time, will that it should become a universal law.”)

 The categorical imperative contains, in Cohen’s words, “the moral progress of a new era and the entire future world history.”
 Although Cohen’s socialism owed more to Kant and the Hebrew prophets than it did to Karl Marx, he was nevertheless critical of capitalism because the individual worker runs the risk of being treated as a mere means for the ends of the employer.

 According to Cohen, the human desire for universal ethics is the foundation for religious belief.
 God is the eternal source of moral law and provides humankind with the imperative to act ethically.